Originate/guide/go/README.md

 for the many complex problems encountered in large-scale, long-term, high-velocity software engineering.
-Very often the velocity in such environments approximates zero because of exponentially growing complexity, technical drift, and bit rot.
+Very often the velocity in such environments approximates zero because of exponentially growing complexity, technical drift, compile times, and bit rot.
 The genius underlying Go's simplicity isn't immediately obvious, but is often confused for crudeness.
 Nonetheless, while many languages add complexity for the sake of feature richness